top of page

 Take time to accept this.

-If you find yourself in the gray area, you have to pull yourself out: come out, commit yourself, talk about it - you don’t have to carry this alone…
+If you find yourself in a gray area, try to pull yourself out: go outside, commit to something, talk about it- you don’t have to carry this alone…

-What helps me is to practice (power) yoga daily, on top of my weekly routine of Pilates once a week and jogging three times a week.
+What helps me is to practice (power) yoga daily, on top of my weekly routine: Pilates once a week and jogging three times a week.

 That extra yoga brings me peace, gives me energy and strength to be social, and most importantly: I no longer feel depressed.